dndworld/dndworld.github.io/character-building/cc-rules.md

 ### Official Material

-!!!danger **Please Note: we are using the 2014 D&D 5e ruleset.**
+!!!warning **Please Note: we are using the 2014 D&D 5e ruleset.**
 If you are using D&D Beyond, these options will be marked with the `[Legacy]` tag.
 !!!

 > For the full list of the allowed and disallowed official materials, please refer to [this doc](https://docs.google.com/spreadsheets/d/15S23RwCXMRJvFKS8d1MRGwSc-58KOAEtkCvUwXiT74k).
 The rest of this page also includes breakdowns of all disallowed materials by race, class, etc.
- >-  For the full list of allowed races/species, you may alternatively refer to [this doc](https://docs.google.com/spreadsheets/d/17NdHfpGLNMDmOr1dKK4lZJyrYiSAGU9knEPDyamBnVY).
+ >-  Alternatively, for the full list of Allowed Races/Species, view [this doc](https://docs.google.com/spreadsheets/d/17NdHfpGLNMDmOr1dKK4lZJyrYiSAGU9knEPDyamBnVY).

 !!!
-> Paywalled Content
+Paywalled Content
-> - By default, D&D Beyond and our dice bot Avrae paywalls access to content beyond the Basic Rules.
+- By default, D&D Beyond and our dice bot Avrae paywalls access to content beyond the Basic Rules.
-> - Players of this server can get free access to paid material, sponsored by D&D Beyond and patrons of the server.
+- Players of this server can get free access to paid material, sponsored by D&D Beyond and patrons of the server.
 Follow the instructions [here](ddb.md).
 !!!

 ### Disallowed Content